 Nothing can be processed until all signed and completed paperwork is received by us, along with all checks.

-If you have any questions about LS-1 contracts, or to arrange an in-person appointment, please email email@example.com or use the form below.
+If you have any questions about LS-1 contracts, please see the LS-1 support page.
 The postal address for sending all checks and forms is: Karen Fisher, attention: LS-1 contracts, Local 802, 322 West 48th Street, New York, NY 10036.